Fact Sheet: Protecting a Trademark

 Trademark Dilution (Intended for a Non-Legal Audience)

-1. What is trademark dilution?
+- What is trademark dilution?

-2. Which jurisdictions recognize the concept of dilution?
+- Which jurisdictions recognize the concept of dilution?

-3. What are the elements of trademark dilution?
+- What are the elements of trademark dilution?

-Fame—A trademark must be famous to be diluted.
-In the United States, a mark must be widely recognized by the general consuming public to be considered famous.
-In the European Union, a mark must be well-known, with courts determining just how well-known.
-In most jurisdictions, courts and trademark offices decide fame on a case-by-case basis.
 In some jurisdictions, protection from dilution varies depending on how famous a mark is.
 Fame is not static, so mark owners may have to prove fame as of the date of the dilution claim or as of when the alleged diluter started using the mark.
 In addition, a favorable finding of fame may weaken as time passes, such that it will no longer be accepted as evidence of fame in new disputes.

-Likelihood that unauthorized third-party use will weaken or tarnish the distinctiveness of the famous mark—The unauthorized use must be likely to weaken the ability of the famous mark to identify and distinguish the famous goods or services or be likely to tarnish the famous mark.
-The owner of a famous mark need only show that there is a likelihood of dilution—not actual dilution.
+Likelihood that unauthorized third-party use will blur (that is, weaken) or tarnish the distinctiveness of the famous mark—The unauthorized use must be likely to weaken the ability of the famous mark to identify and distinguish the relevant goods or services or must be likely to tarnish (harm the reputation of or diminish the prestige of) the famous mark.

-4. What are the forms of dilution?
+- What are the forms of dilution?

 Blurring—Blurring is the most common type of dilution.
 It occurs when unauthorized use of a famous mark weakens or impairs the distinctiveness of the mark.
 A hypothetical example may be use of GOOGLE as a mark on toothpaste, such that consumers who previously associated the GOOGLE mark solely with the tech giant’s products begin to also associate the mark with toothpaste.